 Sales Tax Abatement:

 Firms using bond financing programs offered through the Rhode Island Economic Development Corporation or which are given "Project Status" by the RIEDC are exempt from Rhode Island sales tax on construction materials and equipment, furniture, fixtures, machinery, computers and equipment for the facility that are not already exempt from sales tax under other provisions of the state law, e.g.: pollution control equipment.
-To be considered for project status, a project must result in firms wages exceeding the median annual wage by 5 percent (105 percent of median annual wage) for full-time jobs (minimum of 30 hours per week) and gain approval by the RIEDC.
+To be considered for project status, a project must result in firms wages exceeding the median annual wage by 5% (105% of median annual wage) for full-time jobs (minimum of 30 hours per week) and gain approval by the RIEDC.

 Job Growth Act - Income tax reduction on performance-based income:

 The jobs Growth Act of 2005 (RIGL 42-64.11-1) allows eligible businesses in any industry to offer their employees an exclusion of 50 percent of performance-based compensation from their Rhode Island gross income.
 In return, the company pays a 5 percent tax each year on the performance-based income paid that year.
 In order to qualify, a company must hire 100 new employees in the state and add at least $10 million to its state payroll.
-Those new workers must earn at least 125 percent of the state's annual average compensation.
+Those new workers must earn at least 125 percent o the state's annual average compensation.
 Employees must be hired or relocated after June 1, 2005 and cannot have been previously employed by the company.
 The tax cut applies only to bonus or incentive income, not base salary.